christianhaitian/PortMaster/ports.md

 Title="Blood ."
 Desc="Blood port based on EDuke32.
 You'll need to add your own full version Blood 1.21 files to the ports/Blood folder." porter="romadu" locat="Blood.zip"

 Title="Blues_Brothers ."
 Desc="A rewrite of the Blues Brothers game engine developed by Titus Interactive.
 Includes the demo files.
-You can add your own full game Amiga or Dos files to the ports/bluesbrothers/gamedata folder." porter="Jetup13" locat="Blues%20Brothers.zip"
+You can add your own full game Amiga or Dos files to the ports/bluesbrothers/gamedata folder." porter="Jetup" locat="Blues%20Brothers.zip"

 Title="Cannonball ."
 Desc="This is the libretro port of the OutRun game engine recreation written by Chris White in 2014.
 Add the OutRun Revision B ROMs into /ports/cannonball/gamedata folder. " porter="Christian_Haitian" locat="Cannonball.zip"